jessicasu123/strategize/README.md

     * Contains 3 different dimensions to choose from: 3x3, 4x4, 5x5
     * For each dimension, the number to get in a row increases (3x3 requires 3 in a row to win, 4x4 requires 4 in row, 5x5 is 5 in a row)
 * Mancala.json
     * Besides the initial configuration of player states (ex.
-0 for empty, 1 for player 1, 2 for player), the object configuration is especially relevant because each Mancala cell holds more than one object
+0 for empty, 1 for player 1, 2 for player 2), the object configuration is especially relevant because each Mancala cell holds more than one object
     * Because it requires multi-piece cells in the view, the config file indicates how many maximum pieces can be displayed in a cell
     * The special states in Mancala also represent the player banks, which are different colors for each player but also collect pieces